Pentapetalae: Description

-As the name of the clade suggests, the Pentapetalae have a characteristic type of flower made up of whorls of five pieces each.
-The perianth is formed by a sepal and a corona perfectly differentiated.
-The sepals are innervated by three or more vascular bundles —called leaf scars— originating in the vascular system of the petiole, while the petals have only one trace.
-The stamen usually has twice as many pieces as the calyx and corona, which are arranged in two whorls.
+Pentapetalae have a characteristic type of flower made up of whorls of five pieces, as the name of the clade suggests (from Ancient Greek, penta meaning five).
+The perianth is composed of a differentiated calyx and corolla.
+The sepals are innervated by three or more vascular bundles corresponding to the vascular system of the petiole, while the petals have only one trace.
+The androecium usually has twice as many pieces as the calyx and corona, i.e. is composed of 10 stamens, which are arranged in two whorls.
 When the number of stamens is greater than twice the number of pieces of the perianth, they are arranged in fascicles or in a centrifugal spiral.

 Pollen grains in the Pentapetalae are characteristically tricolpate.
 This type of pollen grain has three or more pores within grooves called "colpos".
-In contrast, most other spermatophytes —that is, gymnosperms, monocots and paleodicots— have monoculcate pollen, with a single pore located in a groove called a "sulcus".
+In contrast, most other spermatophytes—that is, gymnosperms, monocots and paleodicots—have monoculcate pollen, with a single pore located in a groove called a "sulcus".

 The gynoecium of Pentapetalae plants is usually composed of five carpels joined together, although gynoeciums formed by three carpels are also quite common.
 In cases where the gynoecium is composed of only two carpels, they overlap.
 In general, they present "compitum", a region of the style where the stylar canals of the different carpels are united in a single cavity and in which the pollen tubes can change direction of growth from one carpel to another.
 The ovules are usually of axillary placentation.
 The pistil, finally, commonly terminates in a style and a stigma that is not decurrent.
 The fruit is dry and dehiscent, when it is a capsule it shows loculicidal dehiscence.
 Regarding the interaction between pollen and pistil, pentapetalous plants have a gametophytic incompatibility system based on the RNAase system.
 Another anatomical characteristic of Pentapetalae is the presence of a closed root apical meristem.
-From the phytochemical point of view, this group of plants present cyanogenesis —that is, they biosynthesize cyanogenetic glycosides that by hydrolysis originate cyanide— through the metabolic pathway of branched amino acids, such as leucine, isoleucine and valine.
+From the phytochemical point of view, this group of plants present cyanogenesis—that is, they biosynthesize cyanogenetic glycosides that by hydrolysis originate cyanide—through the metabolic pathway of branched amino acids, such as leucine, isoleucine and valine.